I know a lot of you have been waiting for this so here it is. The recipe for marshmallows.

 All of us made it all the way to the top and then back down.
 My legs are going to feel it in the morning for sure.
 So after that, we decided we were hungry and went in search of a restaurant.
 On our way to one we saw a few interesting things.
 I’m sure the guys are performing some kind of illusion.
 Schmuck Christ made us chortle.
 And of course, my husband says out loud, “Let’s check out the fountain that looks like a giant penis.”
 Yes.
 Lets.
 The water that came out of it was brown …

 All the stores were closed (it is Sunday) but the restaurants are open until about 7:00PM.
 There were many street vendors and artists about.
-We wanted to have the kids sit for an amazing portraiture artist, but there were a few people in front of us and we said, “Eff that, we’ll come back another day.”
+We wanted to have the kids sit for an amazing portraiture artist, but there were a few people in front of us and it was getting late.

 Eventually, we settled on a Mexican Italian restaurant.
 After a week straight of watching “Kitchen Nightmares”, I wished I could call Gordon Ramsey on this place.
-They even effed up a simple taco order.
-It was like mushed shite on a plate.
+They even messed up a simple taco order.
 DO NOT EAT MEXICAN FOOD IN EUROPE.
 It is just not done right.
 Not that I liked Mexican food to begin with, but I didn’t want to spend $22 for a filet mignon.
 I’m pretty sure I’ll have diarrhea from Maggiano’s.

-To get the crap taco taste out of our mouths, we got some ice cream and walked around.
+To get the yucky taste out of our mouths, we got some ice cream and walked around.
 Got lost and some how ended up really far from where we started.
 We took some random streets to the view of the church, passed a homeless man camped out in a store front alcove, screaming in German at people as they walked by.
 It was very theatrical, and kind of scary.
 I became cranky because I couldn’t understand how we ended up where we were.
 All I wanted was some bubble tea.
 By the time we returned, the bubble tea people were closed.
-I wanted to smack the Italian guy behind the counter who had the nerve to tell me “no bubble tea.”
 Grr.
 So we hoofed it back to the parking garage and drove home.

 So that’s it.
 Our trip to Cologne.

 That’s right.
-Home made armpit odor eliminator.
+Home made!
 AND it WORKS.
 I have to admit I was skeptical.
 I usually go into a lot of things with skepticism because I don’t want my hopes up.
 But even after a hard core workout, I my pits smell like coconut oil.
 If you don’t like the smell of coconut oil, you can use essential oils to cover it up.
-Coconut oil has antibacterial properties which I feel is effective in keeping the pits fresh and clean
+Coconut oil has antibacterial properties which I feel is effective in keeping the pits fresh and clean.

 - 1/3 cup Bob’s Red Mill Arrowroot Powder